openedx-unsupported/blockstore/README.rst

 Blockstore is currently implemented as an independently deployed application (IDA), and is used to power `Content Libraries v2 <https://github.com/openedx/frontend-app-library-authoring#readme>`_ as well as `LabXchange <https://www.labxchange.org/>`_.

 Blockstore is **not** included by default in a standard installation of Open edX or Open edX devstack.
-However, we are currently (March 2022) `moving blockstore into edx-platform <decisions/0002-app-not-service.rst>`_ - see https://github.com/openedx/blockstore/pull/149 and https://github.com/openedx/edx-platform/pull/29779 for the current status of that work.
+However, we are currently (April 2022) `moving blockstore into edx-platform <decisions/0002-app-not-service.rst>`_ - see https://github.com/openedx/edx-platform/pull/29779 for the current status of that work.

 --------------
 Design Details